• Skip to primary navigation

 • Roughly chop all of the peppers.
 Carefully remove seeds and membranes.
 Add them all to the food processor and pulse until they are well chopped, not pulp, but chopped.
 You may need to do this in a couple of batches.

 • Place the chopped peppers, red pepper flakes and salt in a heavy bottom pan.
 Add cider vinegar and water.
 Add the Sure-Jell/sugar mixture and stir thoroughly.
 Place mixture over high heat and bring to a boil stirring constantly.
-When it comes to a hard rolling boil (one that you can't stir down add the remaining sugar and return to a boil, again stirring constantly.
+When it comes to a full rolling boil (one that you can't stir down add the remaining sugar and return to a boil, again stirring constantly.

 • Place jars in boiling water bath for 10 minutes - this will help seal the jars.
 Make sure the entire jar is submerged.